mfinelli/cmsc-421-project-1/clojure-intro.md

 ### REPL ###

 To start a REPL, enter "lein repl" at the terminal.
-This will display a prompt of "user=> " (I recommend experimenting with all of these examples as you read this tutorial.)
+This will display a user prompt: "user=>" (I recommend experimenting with all of these examples as you read this tutorial.)

 Documentation can be called up interactively in the REPL.
 To view documentation on *name*, enter (doc name)

-"def" is a special form that creates a var.
+(def) is a special form that creates a var.
 For example:

     user=> (def n 5)